Before your exam day

 Before your exam make sure you're ready and have the information you need.

-Familiarise yourself with our Exam Regulations (PDF, 102kB).
+Familiarise yourself with our exam regulations.

 Data protection and exam materials